 When shopping for spirits, it is difficult to know what is quality bourbon.
 One way to narrow the field is to look for the designation "Bottled-in-Bond" on the label.

-Unlike the typical whiskey, Bottled-in-Bond bourbon is produced in the United States as per precise federal guidelines.
+Unlike the typical whiskey, Bottled-in-Bond bourbon is produced in the United States as per precise federal guidelines that require spirits to be aged and bottled according to a set of legal rules.
 While the term Bottled-in-Bond has been around for over a century, it lost significance during prohibition and then regained its distinction about two decades ago.

-This review helps the modern drinker understand what bottled-in-bond mean as it relates to Bourbon.
+This review helps the modern drinker understand what bottled-in-bond means as it relates to Bourbon today.

 What is Bottled in Bond?